"I spent my life on foolish quests for gold and riches I confess

 - Harpagon, the main character in L'Avare (The Miser) by Molière (to the extent that "un harpagon" is practically synonymous with "un avare", ie "a miser.")

 - Hetty Green, thought to have been the richest woman in the world at the time of her death in 1916, and the first woman to make a substantial impact on Wall Street, is considered to be one of the biggest misers in American history.
 Despite being worth over $200 million (that's $3.8 billion in 2009 dollars), she refused to heat her home because she hated to "waste money on frivolities", owned only one dress at a time (and only replaced it when it wore out beyond the ability to sew back together), and lived in pain most of her life because she refused to spend $150 on a hernia operation.
+She lived almost exclusively on cold oatmeal, being too thrifty to heat it.
 When her son Ned broke his leg as a child, Mrs. Green tried to have him admitted to a hospital charity ward.
 When she was recognized, she stormed away vowing to treat the wounds herself.
 The leg contracted gangrene and had to be amputated.

 - Billionaire industrialist Andrew Carnegie is rightly viewed as a philanthropist, having set up many charitable institutions in his lifetime.
 In his personal life, though, Carnegie was the very epitome of this trope.
 His clothing, food, and furnishings were always the least expensive he could find, he had a habit of giving single dimes as tips to railroad porters and waiters, and followed a policy of never giving gifts.

 - It has often been commented upon by people who work for the various charitable institutions that the less affluent tend to give more (based on a percentage of income) than the wealthy.